gokulsatya/TerraGuard/README.md

 Please ensure your code includes appropriate tests and documentation.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-Special thanks to the security community and Terraform developers who have documented common security issues and best practices that this tool helps identify.

 ## Future Enhancements

 While the current version is fully functional, future enhancements could include: